sebw/blog.wains.be/content/about.md

 ### This blog doesn't track you!

 So much so that I don't even know how many visitors I get.
+I used to know but I stopped tracking.

 - No third party cookies
+- No tracking whatsoever
 - Javascript is needed for search and comments
-- A cookie is needed for comments
+- A cookie is used for the comments section
-- No tracking whatsoever (I have no idea how many visitors I get actually)
 - The site can work with Javascript and cookies disabled.
-Search and comments will just not work.
+Search will just not work and comments will not remember your info.

 ## You found a mistake on this site?